 NOTE: ENSURE YOU DO NOT PRESS THE RESET BUTTON ON YOUR ROUTER AS THIS MAY FACTORY DEFAULT YOUR BROADBAND ROUTER CAUSING ANY BESPOKE ROUTER SETTINGS YOU HAVE ENTERED TO BE LOST.

-I have exported footage from my Hikvision CCTV system but I can't play it on my PC or laptop
+5. I have exported footage from my Hikvision CCTV system but I can't play it on my PC, laptop or Mac

 For Hikvision systems – Ensure that you are dropping the keyboard out of caps lock back down to lower case letters if using a capital letter as the first character of your password.
 If the system is still not accepting your password please contact us.